ShotaKameyama/ssa_iot/README.md

     - Ref: [confluent-kafka-python github issue](https://github.com/confluentinc/confluent-kafka-python/issues/1190)
     - ` mkdir ~/lib && ln -s $(brew --prefix zbar)/lib/libzbar.dylib ~/lib/libzbar.dylib`

-## How to run perf test

-1. run `locust`
-2. Open `http://0.0.0.0:8089/` on your browser
-3. Set the values and start the test

 # How to contribute